 Drawing upon the Christian example of our eight House Patrons, we commit to the enrichment of the whole person.
 Based firmly on Gospel values, we dedicate ourselves to the comprehensive Pastoral Care of students and staff

-In 2011 St. Peter’s College started the process of introducing a Vertical Pastoral Care System, which saw the implementation of the St. Peter’s College House System for all students from the beginning of the 2012 school year.
+In 2012 St. Peter’s College introduced a Vertical Pastoral Care System, which saw the implementation of the St. Peter’s College House System for all students.

 Why A House System?

 Your child, indeed your family will be allocated a House on admission to the College, and this House will remain the same for the entire time your student and their siblings are at St. Peter’s College.

 Each House is overseen by a House Leader, who has overall responsibility for the students in their respective House and who will work closely on a day to day, indeed hour to hour, if required basis, with your child’s Learning Advisor to ensure the best possible Academic and Pastoral Care outcome for the students in their House.

 Extensive study and practice has shown that the House system delivers: